karkaratz/docker-spark-3.0.1/README.md

   spark-composer/ contains the yaml fine to istantiate a cluster (1 master, 4 workers.
 All nodes with 1 core and 1 GB od RAM)and create a dedicated network.
 </pre>
+I used as starting point this <a href="https://medium.com/@marcovillarreal_40011/creating-a-spark-standalone-cluster-with-docker-and-docker-compose-ba9d743a157f">tutorial</a>

 # Preliminary Information
 You need to have a working version of docker and docker-compose.<br>